EXCERPT 20

 INTERVIEWER: “I’m afraid I can’t disclose that.”

 WITNESS #9791: “Of course you can’t.
-I can guess how much less willing to participate he was, compared to me for example.”
+I can guess how much less willing to participate he was.
+Compared to me, that is.”

-INTERVIEWER: “Private Romanek was not without his quirks, as you may imagine.
+INTERVIEWER: “Private Romanek was not without his quirks, as you can imagine.
 But it wasn’t just that.”

 Leave a comment